optimak/rxcheck-backend/README.md

 API_KEY=*api key from open ai will be used in later updates. if any errors kindly sign up on open ai's website https://openai.com/product*
 JWT_KEY=*randomly generated alpha-numeric string of about 30 characters*

-Then, run  `npm install ` in your terminal after cloning the repository.
+then, run  `npm install ` in your terminal after cloning the repository.
 Then run  `npm start`.